 A menagerie of tools

 There was a time more than a decade ago when a testing framework was a rare beast: JUnit appeared in 2002, and for a while, that was pretty much it.
 Along with Extreme Programming and TDD, it did a lot to help people realize the importance of tight delivery cycles and automated testing.
-People started making ports of JUnit left and right, like CppUnit for C++ or NUnit for .NET.
-Every language developed its own framework.

-Then, problems with those first frameworks became apparent.
+After a while, problems with those first frameworks became apparent.
 TestNG was created to overcome the shortcomings of JUnit.
 Other instruments appeared, like Cucumber.
-At the same time, build tools were being developed, like Gradle and Maven (which also first appeared in 2002).
-As a result, by now we have a pretty impressive menagerie of tools.

 Why it's bad for you